Ho ho ho! Time to compare holidays to Lapland

 - Belfast International

 - Doncaster Sheffield

 - Leeds Bradford

 Avoid asking someone from Lapland how many reindeer they own.
 It's like asking how much they get paid

 If the dates don't match, or you're an independent traveller, then Finnair flies all year from Helsinki to Rovaniemi.
-Check our guide on flights to Helsinki if this route appeals to you.
 The London to Rovaniemi flight time is just under five hours.

 How to find cheap Lapland holidays